itamargo/codex/Codex.md

 - As inequality increases, affinity with other-states citizens of similar socio-economic status exceeds the affinity with same-state citizens of different socio-economic status, putting tremendous pressure on the concept of a nation state

 ### Type 3: Opinions
 Beliefs about how I interpret my perceptions and synthesize the meaning of reality.
-3A is about what this means for my own approach to life, and 3B is about how I believe society should be structured.
+3A is about what this means for my own approach to life, 3B is about how others may want to interact with me as a result, and 3C is about how I believe society should be structured.

 #### 3A: Opinions: Shoulds
 How I believe I should approach life.
 These are all opt-in and apply only to myself.